sdmp/sdmp.github.io/docs/resources/index.md

 Used to indicate a revocation of a previous resource, being replaced with this resource.

-Each element of the list is the [resource identifier][TODO] of the resource being identified, encoded to lower-case hexadecimal.
+Each element of the list is the [resource identifier](#resource-identifier) of the resource being identified, encoded to lower-case hexadecimal.

 ## Resource Types